 Pursuant to Mr. Pipoly's employment agreement, dated as of March 1, 2010 and amended as of March 1, 2012, he has agreed to serve as our Chief Financial Officer.
 Mr. Pipoly's term of employment under his agreement continues until February 28, 2015, at which time the employment agreement will automatically renew for successive three-year terms, unless we or Mr. Pipoly provide 90 days' written notice of an intention not to renew.
-In 2012, Mr. Pipoly received an annual base salary in the amount of \$500,000 and is entitled to a salary review each March during the term of his employment agreement.
-In March 2013, Mr. Pipoly's salary was increased to \$600,000.
+In March 2013, Mr. Pipoly's salary was increased from \$500,000 to \$600,000.
+Mr. Pipoly is entitled to a salary review each March during the term of his employment agreement.
 Mr. Pipoly is entitled to an annual bonus comparable to our other senior executives, subject to a cap equal to three time his then current salary.
 Mr. Pipoly is also entitled to other bonus payments in the discretion of the Board of Directors.